Roya982/reading-notes/read04.md

 **It helped me greatly in understanding the JS programming language.here you go the most important topics that was explained:**

-__*What is a script and how do I creat one?*__
+__*What is a script and how do I create one?*__
 * A script is a series of instructions that the computer can follow in order to achieve a goal.
 * Each time the script runs, it might only use a subset of all the instructions.
-* Computers approach tasks in a different way than humans, so your instructions must let the computer solve the task prggrammatically.
+* Computers approach tasks in a different way than humans, so your instructions must let the computer solve the task programmatically.
 * To approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete that task (a flowchart can help).

 __*Basic JS instructions*__